‘Salute’: 8 Questions with director Philippe Talavera

 Talavera says ‘Salute’ is for sure very special in the Ombetja Yehinga Organisation (OYO) sphere, as most of the youth organisations’ previous films deal with teenage issues.
 According to him, they worked for two years in correctional facilities, interacting, listening and learning from inmates.
 Explaining the success and approval rate of the film, Talavera adds that the film is one of the organisation’s most researched film, to date.

-As part of the built up to the AMVCA, ‘Salute’ will be screened at the Franco-Namibian Cultural Centre (FNCC) on 15 August at 6pm – entrance is N$40.
+As part of the built-up to the AMVCA, ‘Salute’ will be screened at the Franco-Namibian Cultural Centre (FNCC) on 15 August at 6pm – entrance is N$40.
 Tickets can be bought at FNCC in advance or on the day, however, there are limited seats.

 Can you name some of OYO’s most successful films?

-‘Pap and milk’has been very successful as many could relate to the main character.
+‘Pap and milk’ has been very successful as many could relate to the main character.
 ‘Now that I can talk about it’ dealt with the difficult issue of abuse by a family member and won best male actor at the 2014 Namibian Theatre and Film Awards (NTFA) for Dawie Engelbrecht, (also starring in ‘Salute’).
 ‘Stinky boy’ dealing with children’s rights was also successful and won best female actor at the NTFA 2014 for Anna Louw.

 Where did the inspiration for ‘Salute’ come from?

 While we worked in correctional facilities, inmates opened up to us and started to share their stories and their experiences.
 We met quite a few inmates whose story inspired the character of Carlito.
-Living in correctional facility is difficult.
+Living in a correctional facility is difficult.
 It is a difficult environment and we tend to forget sometimes that inmates are first and foremost, people.
 We wanted to tell their stories, to give them a voice.
 Also as an organization, OYO strongly believes that condoms should be made available in correctional facilities.
 Regardless of what we think about gay sex, we need to give people a chance to protect themselves.
 There is no point in hiding behind morals while people get infected with HIV.
 Inmates don’t spend their whole life behind bars: they get out eventually.
 What is the point of having people going out with the virus, and further spreading it?
 We need to be pragmatic.
-Most inmates are not gay, but there’s no women around.
+Most inmates are not gay, but there are no women around.
 So for those who choose to have sex, or are forced to have sex, there should be protection for them.

 Who in ‘Salute’ is most like their character/s?

 Nobody really.
-Actors did a fantastic work so their characters are believable.
+Actors did fantastic work so their characters are believable.
 ‘The General’ and his ‘Gang’ spent a lot of time with ex-inmates working on their characters while Adriano Visagie, playing Carlito, had to find the right balance between being naïve and fitting into that environment.
-Odile Muller, who plays Julia, Carlito’s girlfriend, also did a fantastic Job.
+Odile Muller, who plays Julia, Carlito’s girlfriend, also did a fantastic job.

 How long did the production of ‘Salute’ take?